 Postdoctoral Fellow Winnette McIntosh Ambrose brings an engineering background to the Swaroop laboratory

-“If we want to repair the degenerating retina,” explained Anand Swaroop, Ph.D., “we need to know how to make specific cell types.
-Our focus has been on photoreceptors because in the majority of retinal diseases, it is the photoreceptors that die.”
+“If we want to repair the degenerating retina,” explains Anand Swaroop, Ph.D., “we need to know how to make specific cell types.
+Our focus has been on photoreceptors because, in the majority of retinal diseases, it is the photoreceptors that die.”

 For over 20 years, Swaroop’s laboratory has studied retinal photoreceptors, the cells that turn light entering the eye into electrochemical signals that allow us to see.
 Once born, these cells must function throughout life.
 Thus, dysfunction or death of photoreceptors in retinal and macular degenerative diseases causes irreversible vision loss.

 Multiple planes of the retina visualized through Optical Coherence Tomography

 Winnette McIntosh Ambrose, Ph.D., a postdoctoral fellow in the lab, had begun exploring the use of biomaterials for growing photoreceptor cells.
 Photoreceptors in cell culture and other artificial systems, however, fail to form normally in the absence of the retinal pigment epithelium (RPE).
 In the eye, the RPE serves as a barrier between the blood and the neural network of the retina, providing nutrients and removing debris.
 Fortunately, Ambrose and Swaroop had the expertise at hand to tackle this challenge.

 Dr. Swaroop and his laboratory